hensing/PyDDE/README.md

 This is an updated version of PyDDE: Python/C DDE solver Original code [here](http://users.ox.ac.uk/~clme1073/python/PyDDE/)

-This version was fixed for and tested on Ubuntu 14.04 LTS
+This version was fixed for and tested on Ubuntu 14.04 LTS and Mac OSX 10.9

 ---